MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/carousel.md

 - A multi-step form
   - This can work because it helps people stay on task.
-- A list of easily recognizable structure, like "US Presidents"
+- A list of easily recognizable structures, like "US Presidents"
   - This can work because the scope and contents are predictable.
 - Highlighted customer reviews
   - This can work to build trust because the contents are predictable and a motivated user seeking social proof may be willing to navigate the carousel.